larsvansoest/larsvansoest.github.io/_posts/2021-12-01-creating-a-dev-blog.md

     ![Screenshot when creating a new repository from chirpy-starter](/posts/2021-12-01-creating-a-dev-blog/create-a-new-repository-from-chirpy-starter.png)

-3. Now, we have succesfully created the repository.
+3. Now, we have successfully created the repository.
 [Clone](https://github.com/git-guides/git-clone) the repository locally.

     >If you are unfamiliar with *git*, checkout [GitHub Git Guide](https://github.com/git-guides){:target="_blank"} and [git-scm](https://git-scm.com/){:target="_blank"}.